Philosophy of Friedrich Nietzsche: Amor fati and the eternal recurrence

+Amor fati is the affirmation of everything life offers as beautiful and necessary, embracing even struggle and suffering as a chance for self-overcoming.
+In Ecce Homo, Nietzsche described Amor fati as the "formula for greatness".
+It is deeply tied to the idea of Eternal Recurrence, an hypothetesis according to which everyone will come to relive their own life over and over again in exactly the same way.
+The acceptance of the eternal recurrence would be the highest possible love of life and fate.

 Nietzsche may have encountered the idea of the Eternal Recurrence in the works of Heinrich Heine, who speculated that one day a person would be born with the same thought-processes as himself, and that the same applied to every other individual.
 Although he admired Heine he never mentions him in connection with this idea.
-Nietzsche put forth his theory in The Gay Science and developed in Thus Spoke Zarathustra.
+Nietzsche put forth his theory in The Gay Science and further developed it in Thus Spoke Zarathustra.
 Schopenhauer directly influenced this theory.
-Schopenhauer postulated that a person who unconditionally affirms life would do so even if everything that has happened were to happen again repeatedly.

 Nietzsche's view on eternal return is similar to that of Hume: "the idea that an eternal recurrence of blind, meaningless variation—chaotic, pointless shuffling of matter and law—would inevitably spew up worlds whose evolution through time would yield the apparently meaningful stories of our lives.
 This idea of eternal recurrence became a cornerstone of his nihilism, and thus part of the foundation of what became existentialism."
-It is unclear whether Nietzsche viewed his idea as a scientific hypothesis or just a though-experiment whose purpose is to test individual's affirmation of life.
+It is unclear whether Nietzsche viewed his idea as a scientific hypothesis or just a thought experiment whose purpose is to test individual's affirmation of life.
 He had an interest in natural sciences and read about related topics in cosmology and thermodynamics, but most of his scientific arguments remained unpublished.
 According to Lou Salome, who is considered an unreliable source, Nietzsche had plans to study natural sciences in Vienna or Paris in order to prove his idea.
 "Nietzsche viewed his argument for eternal recurrence as a proof of the absurdity or meaninglessness of life, a proof that no meaning was given to the universe from on high."

 What if a demon were to creep after you one day or night, in your loneliest loneness, and say: "This life which you live and have lived, must be lived again by you, and innumerable times more.
-And mere will be nothing new in it, but every pain and every joy and every thought and every sigh—everything unspeakably small and great in your life—must come again to you, and in the same sequence and series ...
+And mere will be nothing new in it, but every pain and every joy and every thought and every sigh—everything unspeakably small and great in your life—must come again to you, and in the same sequence and series...
 The eternal hourglass will again and again be turned—and you with it, dust of dust!"
 Would you not throw yourself down and curse the demon who spoke to you thus?
 Or have you once experienced a tremendous moment, in which you would answer him: "Thou art a god, and never have I heard anything more divine!"
 [The Gay Science (1882), p.
 341 (passage translated in Danto 1965, p.
 210).]